torvalds/linux/Documentation/watchdog/hpwdt.rst

                value or current timeout value.
  ============  ================================================================

- NOTE:
+ ANALTE:
        More information about watchdog drivers in general, including the ioctl interface to /dev/watchdog can be found in Documentation/watchdog/watchdog-api.rst and Documentation/driver-api/ipmi.rst

  Due to limitations in the iLO hardware, the NMI pretimeout if enabled, can only be set to 9 seconds.
-Attempts to set pretimeout to other non-zero values will be rounded, possibly to zero.
+Attempts to set pretimeout to other analn-zero values will be rounded, possibly to zero.
 Users should verify the pretimeout value after attempting to set pretimeout or timeout.

  Upon receipt of an NMI from the iLO, the hpwdt driver will initiate a